Ronald Jones II Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Against the Panthers, Jones' 43 rushing yards per game over his seven career matchups are 5.5 fewer than his over/under in Sunday's game.
+- Over his seven career matchups against the Panthers, Jones averaged 43 rushing yards per game, 15.5 more yards than his over/under in Sunday's game.

-- Jones has had a rushing touchdown in four games versus the Panthers, but did not have multiple TDs in any of those games.
+- In four of seven games versus the Panthers Jones has run for a touchdown.
+But he did not have multiple TDs in any of those games.

-- Jones will go up against a Panthers squad that allows 115.6 rushing yards per game and is the NFL's 20th-ranked rush defense.
+- The Panthers give up 115.6 yards per game on the ground, the NFL's 20th-ranked rush defense.

 - Jones and the Buccaneers will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).